-From 2002, almost 400 publications incorporated the use of HepaRG™, mostly in the fields of hepatotoxicology, drug biotransformation and hepatic functions.
+From 2002, more than 400 publications incorporated the use of HepaRG™, mostly in the fields of hepatotoxicology, drug biotransformation and hepatic functions.

-To give you a snap shot of the latest research using HepaRG™, Biopredic International, the HepaRG™ company, has summarized a selection of significant publications from 2014.
+To give you a snap shot of the latest research using HepaRG™, Biopredic International, the HepaRG™ company, has summarized a selection of significant publications.

 Buick JK, Moffat I, Williams A, Swartz CD, Recio L, Hyduke DR, Li HH, Fornace AJ Jr, Aubrecht J, Yauk CL.